radview/webload-documentation/docs/recorder/configuring_recorder_options.md

 ### Configuring the Content Types to Record
 Use the Content Types tab in the Recording and Script Generation Options dialog box to set up which types of Web content the WebLOAD Recorder records.

-Both the Content Types and the File Extensions tabs (see [*Configuring the File Extensions](#_bookmark169)* on page [196](#_bookmark169)), enable you to specify the types of data that are accepted and recorded by WebLOAD Recorder, or not accepted and ignored.
+Both the Content Types and the File Extensions tabs (see [*Configuring the File Extensions](#_bookmark169)* ), enable you to specify the types of data that are accepted and recorded by WebLOAD Recorder, or not accepted and ignored.
 On the Content Types tab you

 define which objects should be recorded by type, such as “image/gif”, “image/jpeg”, or “text/html”.